Friday, March 1, 2013

 Posted by D. Daniel Sokol

-Pedro Bordalo (Royal Holloway), Nicola Gennaioli (CREI and Universitat Pompeu Fabra) and Andrei Shleifer (Harvard) explain Salience and Consumer Choice.
+Pedro Bordalo (Royal Holloway), Nicola Gennaioli (CREI and Universitat Pompeu Fabra), and Andrei Shleifer (Harvard) discuss Salience and Consumer Choice.

 ABSTRACT: We present a theory of context-dependent choice in which a consumer's attention is drawn to salient attributes of goods, such as quality or price.
-An attribute is salient for a good when it stands out among the good's characteristics, in the precise sense of being furthest away in that good from its average level in the choice set (or more generally, an evoked set).
-A local thinker chooses among goods by attaching disproportionately high weights to their salient attributes.
-When goods are characterized by only one quality attribute and price, salience tilts choices toward goods with higher ratios of quality to price.
-We use the model to account for a variety of disparate bits of evidence, including decoy effects in consumer choice, context-dependent willingness to pay, balance of qualities in desirable goods, and shifts in demand toward low quality goods when all prices in a category rise.
-We then apply the model to study discounts and sales, and to explain demand for low deductible insurance.
+An attribute is salient for a good when it stands out among the good's attributes, relative to that attribute's average level in the choice set (or generally, the evoked set).
+Consumers attach disproportionately high weight to salient attributes and their choices are tilted toward goods with higher quality/price ratios.
+The model accounts for a variety of disparate evidence, including decoy effects, context-dependent willingness to pay, and large shifts in demand in response to price shocks.